 In the “Build Your Portfolio Project: Redesign,” you’ll find a series of fun exercises that build upon one another and cover the visual design topics discussed.
 If you want to complete these optional exercises, you will get hands-on experience with the methods you learn and in the process you’ll create a case study for your portfolio which you can show your future employer or freelance customers.

 You can also learn with your fellow course-takers and use the discussion forums to get feedback and inspire other people who are learning alongside you.
 You and your fellow course-takers have a huge knowledge and experience base between you, so we think you should take advantage of it whenever possible.

 You earn a verifiable and industry-trusted Course Certificate once you’ve completed the course.
-You can highlight it on your resume, LinkedIn profile or website.
+You can highlight it on your resume, your LinkedIn profile or your website.